 How is the project supported?

-This project has funding (2020-22) from the Breast Cancer Research Program (BCRP) of the Congressionally Directed Medical Research Program.
-Support for the program comes from appropriated Federal funds and from the USPS breast cancer stamps.
+We currently support sample collection, under our UMass IRB protocol, using internal funds and building on a decade of interaction with nursing moms in multiple studies.
+You can read about our pending funding (2020-22) from the Breast Cancer Research Program (BCRP) of the Congressionally Directed Medical Research Program.
+Support in that program will come from appropriated Federal funds and from the USPS breast cancer stamps.

 Contact after the initial enrollment and sample donation